Tuesday 15 October 2024

 The temple on the hill (kundram in Tamil), commonly known as the Kundratthur Murugan, has a special place in the life of Kundratthur even today.
 The stream of pilgrims that visit the temple and many who hold their birth and marriage ceremonies in the presence of the Murugan make a considerable contribution to the economy and transport system of the locality.

 The region around Ullavur has been mentioned in the Kasakkudi copperplate of the times of Nandivarman Pallavamalla.
 In fact, the coordinates of the village, the grant of which the copperplate records, correspond to the immediate vicinity of Ullavur, if not Ullavur itself.
-There are a number of inscriptions from the early Chola period in the temples of Thenneri, the vast lake in the north Ullavur that also irrigates its fields.
+There are a number of inscriptions from the early Chola period in the temples of Thenneri, the vast lake in the north of Ullavur that also irrigates its fields.
 The channels bringing water from that lake are specifically mentioned in the Kasakkudi copperplate.
 In the south of Ullavur, there is the Appan Venkatesa Perumal Temple lying on the heartachingly beautiful and sacred confluence of Palar, Cheyyar and Vegavathi.
 Inscriptions in this temple run all across almost every wall.
 All these are witness to the ancientness of Ullavur.

 3. Indian Locality was Affluent and Prosperous